MacBook Air 13 Inch Case 2020 2019 2018 Release A2337 M1 A2179 A1932 Glitter Bling Smooth Protective Laptop Shell Cover with Keyboard Cover. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed. case only compatible with: Apple Macbook Air 13 Inch with Retina Display & Touch ID 2020 2019 2018 Release.
 Please check the MacBook model 'A2179' or 'A1932' on the back before purchasing.
 Not compatible with other MacBook model.
 The bottom and top cases are made of premium PU leather coating durable plastic to provide your Laptop with great all round protection.
 Compact design matching flash shining rose gold color with comfortable touching make your device fashionable and attractive.
 The perfectly matched vent slots in the bottom case to keep your laptop cools.
 The four rubberized feet to keep your device firmly in place Full access to all buttons and features.
 Snap on design, easy installation and removal.
 All ports are accessible without having the need to remove the case.
-Including: 1 Rose Gold top case,1 Rose Gold bottom case,1 matching color keyboard cover.
-60-day money
+Including: 1 White Pink & Green top case,1 White Pink & Green bottom case,1 matching color keyboard cov